 Although a sore throat is a relatively common symptom, during the COVID era, it can no longer be dismissed or ignored.
 Having a sore throat by itself doesn’t necessarily indicate you do or don’t have COVID.
-However, other symptoms in addition to the sore throat may be able to help distinguish between COVID and other etiologies including:
+However, other symptoms in addition to the sore throat may help distinguish between a sore throat COVID 19 related and other etiologies including:

 - Strep throat

 |Is it Coronavirus||Common Causes||When to see a Doctor|

 |When was I exposed to Covid||Sore throat Medical specialists||Strep Throat vs Sore Throat Covid|

 How would I know if my Sore throat is caused by COVID disease?